-An exchange-traded fund, or ETF, is an investment that's built like a mutual fund—investing in potentially hundreds, sometimes thousands, of individual securities—but trades on an exchange throughout the day like a stock.
+An ETF (exchange-traded fund) is an investment that's built like a mutual fund—investing in potentially hundreds, sometimes thousands, of individual securities—but trades on an exchange throughout the day like a stock.

-Are there any tax advantages to owning a Vanguard ETF?
+Are there any tax advantages to owning an ETF?

-Will I get capital gains and dividend distributions with Vanguard ETFs?
+Do ETFs have capital gains and dividend distributions?
 If so, can I reinvest them?

 Can I convert my conventional Vanguard mutual fund shares to Vanguard ETF Shares?